-The following code snippets (auto-collected from DevExpress Examples) contain references to the Command class.
+The following code snippet (auto-collected from DevExpress Examples) contains a reference to the Command class.

 The algorithm used to collect these code examples remains a work in progress.
 Accordingly, the links and snippets below may produce inaccurate results.
 If you encounter an issue with code examples below, please use the feedback form on this page to report the issue.